MijazzChan/MijazzChan.github.io/_posts/2020-11-24-ssh-proxycommand-nc-error.md

 When I was configuring ssh proxy tunnel,`ProxyCommand nc ...` , then I try to `ssh -T git@github.com` to validate my proxy configuration.
 I got those errors described below.

-It seems like `nc` doesn't recognized the option `-X` , thus failed to use the proxy.
+It seems like `nc` didn't recognized the option `-X` , thus failed to use the proxy.

 I tried to locate nc by using `which nc`, then I got `/usr/bin/nc`.

-And `nc` is not recognizing the param `nc -X`.

 ## Locate the problems

-So I try to find to trace the version of `nc`, to see whether it is too old or something causing it to be outdated.
+So I try to find to trace the version of `nc`, to see whether its version is too old or something with its dependencies causing it to be outdated.

-> This kind of problem is not likely to happen on a rolling base system like manjaro, it always received the latest software/dependencies update.
+> This kind of problem is not likely to happen on a rolling base system like `Manjaro`, since it always receives the latest softwares/dependencies update.

 ```shell
 nc --version